raleel/cfi-srd-pt/Appendix_A_Monsters_And_Treasures.md

 #### +1 or +2 Amulet of Magica (250 GP or 500 GP)

 This amulet provides the wearer with additional Magic Points, which may be drawn from to cast spells.
-A character may only draw from a single item that provides Magic Points at one time.
+A character may only draw from a Cantole item that provides Magic Points at one time.
 Spent points do not regenerate naturally and must be provided by a spellcaster, not necessarily the amulet's owner.

 #### +1 Armor (500 GP\*)